SCSLabISU/xPLNet/README.txt

 soumiks@iastate.edu (while cc'ing: sghosal@media.mit.edu)

-Users are welcome to create "Issues" within this repository if they face any problems regarding execution and/or deployment of the trained model on their own data-sets or on the shared data.
+Users are welcome to create "Issues" within this repository if they face any problems regarding execution and/or deployment of the trained model on their own data-sets or on the shared data: https://github.com/SCSLabISU/xPLNet/issues

 ##################################################################################################